ParthenosWP4/SSK/doc/3_deploy.rst

 1 - Install Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The binary packages of Elasticsearch have only one dependency: Java.
 The oldest supported version is Java 8.
 To download and install Elasticsearch, use the commands that work with your system (deb for Debian/Ubuntu, rpm for Redhat/Centos/Fedora, mac for OS X, and win for Windows).
 Follow |installelasticsearch| for  more details.
+After intalling Elastichsearch, run it with the **./elasticsearh** command from the **/bin**  installation forlder of Elasticsearch. and After that run this curl **curl -XPUT http://localhost:9200/ssk?pretty** to create SSK'index in Elasticsearch.

 2 - Deploy Back-End (Spring boot application)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^